 Apple butter is a super concentrated form of apple sauce that’s usually cooked very slowly to allow the sugar from the apples to caramelize.

 There’s no butter in it!
 You use it the same way you use jam.
+It’s also great in baking, like in these Apple Butter Muffins.

 Where does apple butter come from?